AgitPOV/Coyote/code/README.md

 RADIO BASE TO COYOTE
 ==================

-This version of the code works allows a program to send the raw array data through a RADIO BASE to a RADIO COYOTE.
+This version of the code works allows a program to send the raw array data through RADIO from a BASE to a COYOTE.